Dina Martina: "The Second Lady of Entertainment"

 Tragic singer, horrible dancer and surreal raconteur, the hysterically funny Dina Martina debuted at Seattle’s Center on Contemporary Art in 1989, instantly gleaning reviews that dubbed her “magically warped”, “hilariously unfortunate” and “utter genius”.
-Since then, she’s packed venues in New York, Los Angeles, London, Toronto and San Francisco and shared the bill with acts such as Modest Mouse, Margaret Cho, Nina Hagen and Village People.
+Since then, she’s packed venues in New York, Los Angeles, London, Toronto and San Francisco and shared the bill with acts such as Margaret Cho, Alan Cumming, Nina Hagen, Modest Mouse and Village People.

 Absolutely packed with ludicrous song, horrifying stories and overburdened costumes, Dina Martina’s shows are impossible to adequately describe, other than that they’ve become synonymous with jaw-dropping pathos and mind-blowing comedy.
 Dina Martina has been hailed as “Divinely funny” (Time Out London), “Painfully funny and demented” (Seattle Times) and “The most original drag performer working in America today” (Village Voice).
 What a Dina Martina show is, quite simply put, is a smart and hilarious evening of entertainment that you will never forget.

 Recently, Dina Martina’s hugely successful shows in New York and Provincetown have made ardent fans of John Waters, Bette Midler, Graham Norton, Kim Gordon, Whoopi Goldberg, Matt Stone, Jennifer Coolidge, Graham Norton and many others.
 Martina is the 2012 recipient of The Stranger Genius Award for Theater, three Seattle Times Footlight Awards, and has been nominated for an Alpert Award, a SPIT Award for Best Solo Show and two GLAAD Media Awards for Outstanding Off-Off Broadway Theater.
 She did not win those.
 Hooray!